Cirkit Designer Logo

 2. Battery Not Charging:

-• Cause: Incorrect wiring or damaged battery.
+• Cause: Incorrect connections or damaged battery.

-• Cause: No power input or faulty module.
+• Cause: No input power or faulty module.

 4. Load Not Powering On: